Strathfield South, New South Wales: History

 The Village of St Anne's and the southern part of the Redmire Estate became known as Druitt Town.
 This name was given to the area by Joshua Judge Josephson, who owned large areas of land in the area, in honour of his friend Major George Druitt.
 Druitt Town Public School opened in 1881.
 In 1885, the part of Druitt Town north of Liverpool Road (including the school) became part of the newly incorporated Strathfield Council, after which addressed in that part of Druitt Town became listed under "Strathfield" in directories.
 This area is now the southern part of the suburb of Strathfield.
 Druitt Town public school was renamed Strathfield South Public School.

 The remaining part of Druitt Town became part of Enfield Municipal Council in 1889, shortly after which "Druitt Town" ceased to be used: addresses in the suburb instead became listed under the suburb of Enfield.
 The Druitt Town post office was moved to Enfield.
 The area was reincorporated into Strathfield Municipality in 1949, after which Strathfield Council renamed the part of former Enfield Municipality between Liverpool Road and the Cooks River as "Strathfield South".
 Former Enfield Town Hall and the associated war memorial are now located in Strathfield South.
 Coronation Reserve forms the border between Strathfield South and the suburb of Enfield, and was formerly the site of a tram line that led north to Burwood and Abbotsford and south to Croydon Park and then to Ashfield.

-A proposal is currently before the Geographical Names Board, to separate the northern part of the suburb of Belfield which is within the Municipality of Strathfield (north of Punchbowl Road) from the southern part within the City of Canterbury-Bankstown.
-Under this proposal, northern Belfield would become part of Strathfield South, from which it is currently separated by the Cooks River.
+In 2021, a proposal was submitted to the Geographical Names Board, to separate the northern part of Belfield which was within the Municipality of Strathfield (north of Punchbowl Road) from the southern part within the City of Canterbury-Bankstown.
+Under this proposal, northern Belfield would form part of Strathfield South, from which it was separated by the Cooks River.
+This was approved in 2023.